 3. Enjoy the soothing sounds of classical music by candlelight

 Calm your mind and experience classical music in a whole new light with these sensational concerts located in a historical Boston venue.
-Throughout this winter, the Candlelight Concert series will feature a wide variety of themed repertoires, from Vivaldi to Coldplay.
+Throughout this winter, the Candlelight Concert series will feature a wide variety of themed repertoires, from Queen B to Coldplay.
 Hosted at the Temple Ohabei Shalom, the venue will be illuminated with flameless candles, creating an unforgettable ambiance.
 Highlights of the concert series this month include:

 Dino Safari is the perfect treat for any dino enthusiasts in your life, whether they’re young or older.
 In this immersive exhibition located in Faneuil Hall, you’ll be able to meet life-sized, moving dinosaurs up-close and learn everything about how they lived while on earth.
 With a huge gift shop filled with dino merch and a VR game close by, it’s a fun family adventure that over 33k have experienced and loved so far in Boston.
 Get your tickets here before they sell out!

 Find it at Faneuil Hall Marketplace